jeffreykegler/hoonlint/misc/whitespace.md

 The lower riser is a sequence of normal comment lines, aligned at the column one stop greater than the anchor column.
-A more formal definition of a staircase is given in an appendix.
+A even more formal definition of a staircase is given in an appendix.

 ## Vertical Gaps